samjones1001/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Blog](https://medium.com/@sam.jones494)

-I’m an ambitious and conscientious **Full Stack Junior Developer**, seeking a London-based role where I can consolidate and extend my existing knowledge.
+Ambitious and conscientious Full Stack Junior Developer, seeking a London-based role where I can consolidate and extend my existing knowledge.

-Following a stint working for a charity, where I was able to develop strong project management, communication and organisational skills, I have spent the past five years in the education sector, qualifying as a key stage 1 and 2 primary teacher in 2014.
-It was in this role that I became interested in code.
-Initially to support my students in their first steps in programming, and then as an enthusiastic amateur coder myself.

-I have spent the past three months at Makers Academy, an intensive 12-week software development bootcamp.
-The experience has fed my passion for writing clean, reusable and rigorously tested code, and engrained in me the importance of following coding best practices.
-I am now looking to work in an environment where I can work on genuine, challenging problems and continue building upon what I have learned.
+Having graduated from Makers Academy - a highly-selective, intense 12-week software development bootcamp - earlier in the year, I am currently employed in my first development position at HSBC.
+I’m passionate about continuing to improve upon the skills I’ve developed in this role and and at Makers; writing clean, reusable and rigorously tested code, getting hands on experience with new technologies, and building awesome things.
+I’m looking for my next position in an environment where I can keep working on genuine, challenging problems and ramp my learning up to the next level.

 ## Projects